hugeandbulk/start/README.md

 Here are the three most important basic retail price formulas: Retail Price = Cost of Goods + Markup.
 Markup = Retail Price – Cost of Goods.
 Cost of Goods = Retail Price – Markup.

+Markup (the amount added to the cost price of goods to cover overheads and profit.) an amount added to the cost price of an article to set the selling price.

 ॐ ) श्राप ( ॐ